jimhigson/oboe.js/writing/proposal.md

 Application of my dissertation
 ==============================

-In the profession of software engineering, Much attention is focused on the speed of execution of a program, often neglecting to acknowledge that for a system engineered in a SOA style many of the resources a program accesses are resident on a remote machine.
-Because transmission over a network can be as much as 10^6^ times slower than local access, the interval in which a program waits for io can be much more significant to overall performance than execution time on the CPU.
-As such the efficiency of many modern programs is much more dependant on sage use of io than it is on other optimisation considerations.
-For any non-trivial message sent as text over a network, the transmission is readable before it is complete but by ignoring the progressive nature of the resource availability I propose that today's common REST client libraries are failing to make best use of network bandwidth, this most
+For a system engineered in a SOA style many of the resources a program accesses are resident on a remote machine.
+Although programmers often focus attention on the execution time of their algorithms, because transmission over a network can be as much as 10^6^ times slower than local access, the interval in which a program waits for input usually contributes more to the degradation of performance than any local concern.
+As such the the sage use of io should rank above most other optimisation considerations when considering the efficiency of many modern programs.

+For all but single-packet messages, data sent as text over a network is readable before it is complete but by ignoring the progressive nature of the resource availability I propose that today's common REST client libraries are failing to make best use of network bandwidth, this most